IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 Transform routes into polygons for visualization
 =============================================================================
 The input of route2poly.py python program is netfile and route file as shown below.
+The output file is **routesWithTurnRatioData.rou.xml.poly.xml**.
+This output file is the additional input in sumocfg file.

 **python "%SUMO_HOME%\tools\route\route2poly.py" osm_netconvert.net.xml routesWithTurnRatioData.rou.xml**